[4 Powerful Ways] iPhone Backup Password Was Incorrect

 Methods to fix iTunes could not restore the iPhone because the password was incorrect

 Encrypting your iTunes backup means putting a password on your backup so no one can access it except you.
-I think it’s a pretty great way to keep up with your security and privacy if you have sensitive data.
-However, if you are stuck in the problem of “iTunes could not restore the iPhone because the password was incorrect” then follow me through these four different methods to overcome this situation.
+It also protects extra data such as saved passwords and health information.
+If you are stuck with “iTunes could not restore the iPhone because the password was incorrect,” the four methods below help you either find the password or move to a new backup path.

 Method 1: Restore your iPhone by trying different passwords you might have used